raphael-group/hatchet/docs/source/doc_plot_bins.md

 ### CRDR

 The command generates a series of 2d-scatter plots where x-axis corresponds to the RDR and to bins sorted by chromosome and positions.
 More specifically, a plot is generated for every sample and every point is drawn according to the corresponding values of RDR.
-The points are colored according to the clusters computed by HATCHet.
+The points are colored according to the clusters computed by HATCHet2.
 Remember that a cluster contains all the genomic regions that have the same copy-number state in every clone.

     python -m hatchet plot-bins A12.bbc -c CRD -m tab20 --figsize 9,2.5 --markersize 1 --ymax 8 --ymin 0